visit-dav/visit/src/doc/dev_manual/RCDevelopment.rst

     git add src/resources/help/en_US/relnotes3.0.2.html
     git am --continue

-Now you changes will have been commited to the branch with the appropriate commit message.
+Now you changes will have been committed to the branch with the appropriate commit message.
 You are now ready to push the change to GitHub and create a new pull request.